-We are offering 775,000 Common Units, at a public offering price of \$5.00.
+We are offering 57,971,014 Common Units, assuming a public offering price of \$0.345, the last reported sale price per share of our common stock on August 15, 2018, as reported on The Nasdaq Global Market.
 Each Common Unit will consist of one share of our common stock and one Warrant.
 We are also offering to those purchasers, if any, whose purchase of Common Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, Pre-funded Units in lieu of Common Units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock, each Pre-funded Unit consisting of one Pre-Funded Warrant and one Warrant.
-We are offering 775,000 Common Units and 1,625,000 Pre-funded Units.
+We are offering up to 57,971,014 Common Units and up to 57,971,014 Pre-funded Units, in the aggregate not exceeding more than a total of 57,971,014 units.
+For each Pre-funded Unit we sell, the number of Common Units we are offering will be decreased on a one-for-one basis.
 Common Units and Pre-funded Units will not be issued or certificated.
 The shares of common stock or Pre-funded Warrants, as the case may be, and the Warrants included in the Common Units or the Pre-funded Units, can only be purchased together in this offering, but the securities contained in the Common Units or Pre-funded Units will be issued separately and will be immediately separable upon issuance.
-We are also registering the shares of common stock included in the Common Units and the shares of common Units and the Pre-funded Units offered hereby.
+We are also registering the shares of common stock included in the Common Units and the shares of common stock issuable from time to time upon exercise of the Pre-funded Warrants included in Pre-funded Units and Warrants included in the Common Units and the Pre-funded Units offered hereby.